elysiajs/documentation/docs/quick-start.md

 # Quick Start
-KingWorld is a library built for Bun.
+Elysia is a library built for Bun.

 So the only prerequisite is that you need to have Bun installed.
 ```bash